NoSpawnn/nospawnn.github.io/_posts/2024-07-17-picoctf-FindAndOpen.md

 Finally, there's another group of MDNS packets, which again, look normal.
 Across the non-MDNS packets, these strings are found (with corrected spelling):

 ```
-1. Ethernet secret secret: Is this the flag
+1. Ethernet secret: Is this the flag
 2. Could the flag have been splitted?
 3. VGhpcyBpcyB0aGUgc2VjcmV0OiBwaWNvQ1RGe1IzNERJTkdfTE9LZF8=
 4. bababkjaASKBKSBACVVAVSDDSSSSDSKJBJS